Controlling Human Utilization of Failure-Prone Systems via Taxes

 The proof is analogous to the proof of Lemma 4 in \cite{hota2014fragility}, and thus we omit it.
 However, $g_i(x_T,t)$ is not always decreasing in $t$ as we will explore later.
 As a consequence of the above two lemmas, we have the following result.

-\begin{proposition} Consider a Fragile CPR game with a fixed tax rate rate $t$ satisfying Assumption~\ref{assumption:CDCI}.
-Then there exists a unique PNE of the game. \end{proposition} \begin{IEEEproof} In Lemma \ref{lemma:interval}, we showed that when a player $i$ has a nonzero best response, the total investment in the CPR lies in the interval $\mathcal{I}^t_i$.
+{\bf Proof of Proposition \ref{theorem:cdc_PNEexistence}.} In Lemma \ref{lemma:interval}, we showed that when a player $i$ has a nonzero best response, the total investment in the CPR lies in the interval $\mathcal{I}^t_i$.
 When $x_T \in S_t$, the rate of return function is monotone, concave and positive.
-Therefore, the results on the uniqueness and continuity of best responses from Lemma 2 and 3 in \cite{hota2014fragility} carry over to the present setting under taxation.
-As a consequence of Brouwer's fixed point theorem \cite{ok2007real}, a PNE exists.
-The uniqueness of PNE follows the monotonicity of nonzero best responses shown in Lemma \ref{lemma:gargnyu}; its proof follows identical arguments as the proof of Theorem 1 in \cite{hota2014fragility}. \end{IEEEproof}
+Therefore, the results on the uniqueness and continuity of best responses from Lemma 2 and 3 in \cite{hota2014fragility} carry over to the present setting under taxation. \todo{As a consequence of Brouwer's fixed point theorem \cite{ok2007real}, there exists a fixed point $\mathbf{x}^* \in B(\mathbf{x}^*)$ which corresponds to a PNE.} The uniqueness of PNE follows the monotonicity of nonzero best responses shown in Lemma \ref{lemma:gargnyu}; its proof follows identical arguments as the proof of Theorem 1 in \cite{hota2014fragility}. \openbox

-At a given tax rate $t$, we denote the total investment in the CPR at corresponding PNE as $x^t_{\mathtt{NE}}$, and refer to it as the {\it utilization} (of the CPR).
-Furthermore, we refer to the corresponding failure probability $p(x^t_{\mathtt{NE}})$ as its {\it fragility}.
-We now define the {\it support} of a PNE.